pathumd/smart-go-kart/README.md

 - Features a reverse camera when the Go-kart is in reverse
 - Includes parking assistance
 - Includes a buzzer with frequency that corresponds to the proximity to obstacles
-- Uses distance steps to display colour-coded levels of proximity to obstacles using distance data recieved from Ultrasonic Sensors
+- Uses distance steps to display colour-coded levels of proximity to obstacles with distance data recieved from ultrasonic sensors
 -  When one of the sensors turn yellow, the program automatically reduces the music volume, switches to the camera tab, and activates the buzzer